SHIVAM-KUMAR-59/SHIVAM-KUMAR-59/README.md

 # 🌟 Shivam Kumar

-Hi there! 👋 I'm **Shivam Kumar**, a passionate **Full Stack Web Developer** with over 2 years of experience.
+Hi there! 👋 I'm **Shivam Kumar**, a passionate **Software Developer** with over 2 years of experience.
 My journey in tech is fueled by curiosity, learning, and the desire to create impactful digital solutions.
 Whether it's building responsive websites, solving algorithmic challenges, or diving into backend systems, I love turning ideas into reality through code.

 ---

 ## 🌱 **Currently Working On**
 - **Learning Low Level Design** – Expanding my engineering expertise by diving into low level design for creating high-performance and scalable applications.
-- **Completed Java (OOP)** – Strengthened my object-oriented programming knowledge and applied it to real-world projects.
 - **Data Structures & Algorithms** – Improving problem-solving skills through **LeetCode challenges**.
 - **Tech Community Involvement** – Contributing to my college societies **Cybervault** and **Konnexions** alongside development.